adjust/dev-docs/docs/react-native/recording/events.md

 ::::{dropdown} Example

-In this example, we measure an event with the token {code}`g3mfiw` whenever a user interacts with a button.
-We add the following callback parameters:
+This example demonstrates how to record an event with the token {{ eventToken }} whenever a user interacts with a button.
+The following callback parameters are added:

 - The {code}`event_token`
 - The {code}`revenue_amount` generated by the event